Trial of Alex Murdaugh: Testimony

 The first prosecution witnesses included first responders on the scene after Murdaugh's 911 call.
 The prosecution asked the judge to compel a representative of Snapchat to testify about a video posted by Paul Murdaugh minutes before his death.
-The prosecution brought SLED witnesses to testify about firearms and ballistics, and an interview conducted with Murdaugh in a car on June 21, 2021, during which Murdaugh said of his son, "It's just so bad.
+The prosecution brought South Carolina Law Enforcement Division (SLED) witnesses to testify about firearms and ballistics, and an interview conducted with Murdaugh in a car on June 21, 2021, during which Murdaugh said of his son, "It's just so bad.
 I did him so bad," which Waters emphasized for the jury.
 The defense team disputed whether the recording said "I" or "they".
 The prosecution brought an expert witness to testify about data collected by Maggie's phone.
 The prosecution brought two close friends of Paul Murdaugh to testify about their interactions with the Murdaugh family and their communications with Paul moments before his death.
 A witness said he heard Alex's voice in a video taken by Paul minutes before the time the prosecution believes the murders took place.

-Prosecutors called former colleagues and clients of Murdaugh to testify about the defendant's financial situation just before the murders occurred, and argued that the motive was stress caused by the impending discovery of Murdaugh's financial crimes.
+Prosecutors called former colleagues and clients of Murdaugh to testify about the defendant's financial situation just before the murders occurred and argued that the motive was stress caused by the impending discovery of Murdaugh's financial crimes.
 They also called a chief executive officer of a local bank to testify about the bank's discovery of theft by Murdaugh.

 Prosecutors called expert witnesses, including a criminologist and pathologist.
 They called a SLED agent to testify about a timeline for the events of June 7, aggregating all of the data collected from various sources, including the cell-phones of the victims and the defendant, car telemetry data, and cell-phone tower pings.
 Prosecutors rested their case on February 17.

 Defense counsel called their first witness immediately after the prosecution rested their case.
 They called the Colleton County coroner, who testified that he had only estimated the victims' body temperatures and that the reported time of death was an estimate.

-On February 21, the defense called the defendant's other son, Buster, to the stand.
+On February 21, the defense called the defendant's surviving son, Buster, to the stand.
 The defense called several expert witnesses, including a crime-scene engineer, who re-created the crime scene and argued that the presumed height of the shooter was not consistent with the defendant's height.
 Another expert witness testified that he believed the crime scene was not handled properly by first responders.